tnagler/VineCopula/README.md

 [![CRAN version](http://www.r-pkg.org/badges/version/VineCopula)](https://cran.r-project.org/web/packages/VineCopula/index.html)
 [![CRAN downloads](http://cranlogs.r-pkg.org/badges/VineCopula)](https://cran.r-project.org/web/packages/VineCopula/index.html)

 Vine copulas are a flexible class of dependence models consisting of bivariate building blocks (see e.g., Aas et al., 2009).
-For a comprehensive list of publications (and more), please visit [vine-copula.org](http://www.statistics.ma.tum.de/en/research/vine-copula-models/).
+You can find a comprehensive list of publications and other materials on [vine-copula.org](http://www.statistics.ma.tum.de/en/research/vine-copula-models/).

 This package is primarily made for the statistical analysis of **vine copula models**.
 The package includes tools for parameter estimation, model selection, simulation, goodness-of-fit tests, and visualization.
-Tools for bivariate exploratory data analysis, **bivariate copula** selection and estimation are also provided.
+Tools for estimation, selection and exploratory data analysis of **bivariate copula** models are also provided.

 You can install: